(79983) 1999 DF9: Classification and orbit

-The carbonaceous minor planet is a classical Kuiper belt object or "cubewano", which are not in an orbital resonance with Neptune and do not cross the giant planet's orbit.
+The minor planet is a classical Kuiper belt object or "cubewano", which are not in an orbital resonance with Neptune and do not cross the giant planet's orbit.
 It orbits the Sun at a distance of 39.8–53.6 AU once every 319 years and 1 month (116,560 days).
 Its orbit has an eccentricity of 0.15 and an inclination of 10° with respect to the ecliptic.
 This makes it a relatively eccentric body for a classical Kuiper belt object, which typically have low-eccentricities of 0.10 or less.

 Physical characteristics

 In February 2001, a rotational lightcurve was published for this minor planet from photometric observations by Portuguese astronomer Pedro Lacerda and the discovering astronomer Jane Luu.
 Lightcurve analysis gave a relatively short rotation period of 6.65 hours with a brightness variation of 0.40 magnitude (U=2).

-The Collaborative Asteroid Lightcurve Link assumes a low albedo of 0.10 and calculates a mean-diameter of 265 kilometers, based on an absolute magnitude of 6.0, while the Johnston's archive give a diameter of 306 kilometers for an albedo of 0.09.
-Due to its small size, it is unlikely to be classified as a dwarf planet.
+The Collaborative Asteroid Lightcurve Link assumes a low albedo of 0.10 and calculates a mean-diameter of 265 kilometers, based on an absolute magnitude of 6.0, while Johnston's Archive give a diameter of 306 kilometers for an albedo of 0.09.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 4 May 2004.
-As of 2018, it has not been named.
+As of 2025, it has not been named.